The Fragile Families & Child Wellbeing Study releases restricted data to the public via a contract data agreement. Contract files available include:

 - medical records data for mothers and children from the birth hospitalization record,

-- a school characteristics file (for the focal child's school at the Year 9 follow-up wave) based on National Center for Educational Statistics data
+- a school characteristics file (for the focal child's school at the Year 9 and Year 15 follow-up waves) based on National Center for Educational Statistics data

 - a labor market and macroeconomic file with data on local employment and national consumer confidence at each wave, and

 - the FFCWS genetic data appendage.
 This contains genetic information on focal children and their biological mothers, collected during the in-home assessments at the Year 9 follow-up wave.
 This genetic information will allow researchers to test hypotheses about the relationships among genes, family and community environments, and child development.
 This file can be merged to all other restricted use contract data except the medical records file.